jaydeeppatel17/Agile_Webplanner/README.md

 # Agile_Webplanner
-Agile Web Planner is a project management system designed for teams.
-Built using HTML, CSS, PHP, and MySQL, it has three user roles: admin, project manager, and user.
+Agile Web Planner is a comprehensive project management system designed to help teams plan, track, and execute projects efficiently.
+Built using HTML, CSS, PHP, and MySQL, it offers a range of features and functionality that allow teams to work collaboratively and stay organized.

+Agile Web Planner has three user roles: admin, project manager, and user.
+Admins can manage the system and assign new project managers to lead different teams.
+Project managers have the ability to create new tasks, assign them to team members, and monitor the progress of the project.
+Users are typically employees who are assigned tasks by project managers and can view and manage their own tasks and update their progress.

+Agile Web Planner is designed to be highly customizable, allowing project managers to tailor it to their specific needs.
+With its intuitive interface, users can easily add new tasks, assign them to team members, and track the progress of the project in real-time.
+The system also includes a range of features to help teams stay on top of issues that arise during the course of the project.
+For example, it includes an issue tracking system that allows team members to log issues, assign them to someone to resolve, and track their progress until they are resolved.

+One of the key benefits of Agile Web Planner is its ability to generate project progress reports.
+This feature provides valuable insights into the performance of the project, allowing project managers to identify potential bottlenecks and areas for improvement.
+By tracking the progress of the project against its goals and milestones, Agile Web Planner helps teams stay on track and meet their deadlines